 Around three to four Regular Pokémon sets are released each year - usually accompanied by two to four special sets and smaller promotional packs.

-For example, in 2025 there have been seven sets in total, including:
+For example, in 2025 there were seven sets in total, including:

-- Four regular sets - Journey Together, Destined Rivals, Mega Evolution, Phantasmal Flames
+- Four regular sets - Journey Together, Destined Rivals, Mega Evolution, and Phantasmal Flames.

-- Three special sets - Prismatic Evolutions, White Flare, Black Bolt
+- Three special sets - Prismatic Evolutions, White Flare and Black Bolt.

 What are the different types of Pokémon sets?